Sundess/12factor_sentimentanalyzer/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-Sentiment Analyzer API, a FastAPI application powered by Groq's LLaMA 4 model for sentiment analysis.
-It leverages Celery for background task processing and PostgreSQL for data storage.
-Docker is used for environment orchestration.
+Sentiment Analyzer API is a FastAPI application designed for sentiment analysis, powered by Groq’s LLaMA 4 model.
+It efficiently processes input text to determine sentiment using advanced natural language understanding.
+The application integrates Celery for asynchronous background task processing and PostgreSQL for reliable data storage.
+Docker is utilized to streamline deployment and ensure a consistent, containerized environment.

 ## Project Organization